 - 1 cup freshly brewed hot coffee

-Preheat the oven to 350 degrees F. Prepare two 8-inch round cake pans.
-(Line with parchment paper, then butter and flour the pans, or spray with baking spray)
+- Preheat the oven to 350°F. Prepare two 8-inch round cake pans.
+(Line with parchment paper, then butter and flour the pans, or spray with nonstick baking spray.)

 - Pour the batter into the prepared pans and bake for 35 to 40 minutes, until a cake tester comes out clean.

 - Cool in the pans for 30 minutes, then turn them out onto a cooling rack and cool completely.

 - When cakes are completely cool, level each layer of chocolate cake and then cut each layer in half.
 You should now have four layers of cake.
 Chill until ready to assemble.

 - Chop the chocolate and place it in a heatproof bowl set over a pan of simmering water.
 Stir until just melted and set aside until cooled to room temperature.

 - In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and vanilla on medium-high speed until light yellow and fluffy, about 3 minutes.

 - Turn the mixer to low, gradually add the confectioners' sugar, then beat at medium speed, scraping down the bowl as necessary, until smooth and creamy.
 Dissolve the coffee powder in 2 teaspoons of the hottest tap water.
 On low speed, add the chocolate and coffee to the butter mixture and mix until blended.

 - *Don’t whip!
 Set aside until ready to assemble cake.